pymor/pymor/docs/source/tutorial_mor_with_ml.md

 In the same fashion, setting `target_quantity='output'` yields a reduced model for prediction of output trajectories without requiring information about the solution states.

-### Instationary neural network reductors in practice
+### Instationary machine learning reductors in practice

 In the following we apply different machine learning surrogates to a parametrized parabolic equation.
 First, we import the parametrized heat equation example from